RENCI/pdspdi-mock-fhir/README.md

 [![Build Status](https://travis-ci.com/RENCI/pdspi-fhir-example.svg?branch=master)](https://travis-ci.com/RENCI/pdspi-fhir-example)

 __Automated testing:__ The `./tests/test.sh` script is called by Travis (in .travis.yml, via hooks/test) with each commit to the master branch.
-Failing tests cause and update to the 'Build status' tag at the top of this file.
+Failing tests cause and update to the 'Build status' tag above.

 # "Files to FHIR Server" Appliance